 Survival of the Fittest (or the Unfits rather) at the Airport

-I survived the long flight from Vienna to Manila with a stopover in Taipei.
-Saw familiar faces at the transit lounge.
-Boarding the transit flight to Manila was always a horror.
-Oh, you know, the long queue, especially when flying with hundreds of Filipinos anxious to get home!
 Announcements on who should get in first get ignored.
-I told a good friend who was in crutches she had priority but too shy to do it.
-She said children first and those on wheelchairs.
+Anita is a work colleague’s sister, and she was on the same flight as me.
+Anita was on crutches, so I told her that she had priority, but she was too shy to do it.
+She said children first, and those in wheelchairs.
 And those with crutches, I said.
-She finally relented to take the priority lane but stepped aside to give way to an airport attendant pushing a wheelchair carrying a passenger.
-Then the next wheelchair came up from behind, and the next one after that, and another one – with passengers who didn’t seem to need assistance, I thought, But why is it that the number of physically-challenged passengers on flights to Manila increases every time I go home?
-Hmm, a bright, albeit dirty idea to get on board ahead of the others next time I fly entered my brain.
-But I guess no need for that and no need to rub it in either.
+She finally relented and took the priority lane, but stepped aside to give way to an airport attendant pushing a wheelchair carrying a passenger.
+Then the next wheelchair came up from behind, and the next one after that, and another one—with passengers who didn’t seem to need assistance, I thought.
+I wonder why the number of physically challenged passengers on flights to Manila increases every time I go home?
+Hmm, a bright, albeit dirty scheme to get on board ahead of the others next time I fly.

 I did not even have to fake it when the opportunity knocked.
 Thanks to my severe gout attack a couple of days before my flight.
-I didn’t want to postpone my trip lest I get fined or worst no more fight left for me.
-It was the Christmas season, and this is the time of the year when almost all Filipinos living in Vienna do their yuletide exodus.
-I called my travel agent and asked if she could get me wheelchair assistance.
+I didn’t want to postpone my trip, lest I get fined or, worse, have no flight on a preferred date.
+It was the Christmas season, and this was the time of year when almost all Filipinos living in Vienna made their annual yuletide exodus.
+I called my travel agent and asked if she could arrange wheelchair assistance for me.
 Done, she said, all the way to your final destination, which is Manila.
-In Taipei someone, I’d been told will be waiting for me with a wheelchair to take me to my connecting flight.
+In Taipei, one of the flight attendants told me that a wheelchair assistant would be waiting for me.
 I thought I would be embarrassed to be seen being pushed in a wheelchair, quite the spectacle.
-“Hey, look, the Emperor of China!
-“On the contrary, I enjoyed the particular assistance.
+“Hey, look, the Emperor of China!”
+On the contrary, I enjoyed the particular assistance.
 So did Walter, my travel companion.
-Like me, he was able to roll through immigration and security lines quickly and was put right up to the front ahead of other passengers.
-The wheelchair made it entirely right to jump the queue.
+Like me, he was able to breeze through the immigration and security lines quickly and was put right up to the front, ahead of other passengers.
+The wheelchair was entirely justified in jumping the queue.

-“No, this is too much, “Walter said in German.
+“No, this is too much,” Walter said in German.
 He stood up to get something to revive him.
-I was left to take care of the situation, meaning confronting the offender when she does it again, which she did.
+I was left to handle the situation, meaning confronting the offender when she did it again, which she did.

 “I live in Vienna,” she started.

-I was not disabled or anything, but I thought it would be convenient if I could pretend I was after discovering and enjoying the privileges accorded a disabled traveler.
+I was not disabled or anything, but I thought it would be convenient if I could pretend I was after discovering and enjoying the privileges accorded to a disabled traveler.

-“Not necessary, “I said when the ground flight stewardess at the check-in counter asked if I needed wheelchair assistance.
+“Not necessary,” No need, I said when the ground flight stewardess at the check-in counter asked if I needed wheelchair assistance.
 I can manage, I told her.
-An Airport security officer asked me though to take off my shoes, but then they let me pass through the scanner when they saw the shoes I was wearing – a high-top All-Star basketball shoes.
+An Airport security officer asked me to take off my shoes, but then they let me pass through the scanner when they saw me wearing high-top All-Star basketball shoes.
 Removing and tying back again the shoelaces would be quite a challenge for me, they agreed.

-“Should we get you wheelchair assistance, Sir?
-“That would be nice, but no, thanks, I can manage, repeating what I said when checking in.
+“Should we get you wheelchair assistance, Sir?”
+That would be nice, but no, thanks, I can manage, repeating what I said when checking in.

-“Oh, you’re sitting near the business class,” the flatulent-woman said when she asked me about my seat number.
+“Oh, you’re sitting near the business class,” the flatulent woman said when she asked me about my seat number.

-“I am five rows behind you, “she said.
+“I am five rows behind you,” she said.

 Pray tell who!
 Hahaha!